-It’s been a year since DJI released its Phantom 4 RTK drone to great fanfare.
-This drone is what laid the foundation for PPK drone surveying, a reliable, accurate solution used to collect survey data on all types of worksites.
+It’s been almost two years since DJI released its Phantom 4 RTK droneto great fanfare.
+This drone laid the foundation for Propeller’s PPK drone surveying workflow–a reliable, accurate solution used to collect survey data on all types of worksites.

 Post-processing kinematic (PPK) workflows are more accessible than ever.
 But there’s still much confusion about what the technology is, how it works, and what’s best for your surveying needs.

-To cut through the complexity, let’s explain how PPK workflows differ from GCP-based (traditional) drone surveying and how RTK technology plays into it all.
+To cut through the complexity, let’s briefly explain how PPK workflows differ from GCP-based (traditional) drone surveying and how RTK technology plays into it all.
+(Check out our full blog on PPK vs. GCP workflows for more information.)

 For our purposes, we’ll define “traditional drone surveying” as drone surveying carried out with a standard drone that doesn’t possess GPS correctional capabilities.
 Essentially, they’re just a vehicle for the camera.